angelonazzaro/typxidian/src/template/main.typ

 )

-You can customize the alignment of first-level headings (including abstract, introduction, acknowledgments table of contents) through the `chapter-alignment` parameter.
+You can customize the alignment of first-level headings (including table of contents) through the `chapter-alignment` parameter.
+The abstract, introductiom and acknowledgment pages headings can be aligned through the `abstract-alignment` parameter.

 === Front Matter